 We do not have any manufacturing facilities.
-Although we believe we have obtained sufficient losmapimod tablets from GSK to complete our ongoing Phase 2 clinical trials of losmapimod for the treatment of FSHD, we cannot be sure we have correctly estimated our drug product and API requirements or that such drug product or API will not expire before we want to use it.
+Although we believe we have obtained sufficient losmapimod tablets from GSK to complete our ongoing clinical trials of losmapimod for the treatment of FSHD, we cannot be sure we have correctly estimated our drug product and API requirements or that such drug product or API will not expire before we want to use it.
 We have also engaged CMOs to prepare our own API and to manufacture losmapimod tablets.
 Although we believe we have produced sufficient losmapimod tablets to complete our planned Phase 3 registrational trial, we cannot be sure we have correctly estimated our drug product and API requirements or that such drug product or API will not expire before we want to use it.
-In addition, although we believe we have obtained sufficient quantities of FTX-6058 from a CMO for the completion of our ongoing Phase 1 clinical trial, our ongoing Phase 1b clinical trial for SCD, and our planned Phase 1b trial in non-SCD hemoglobinopathies, including \(\mathbb{G} \)-thalassemia, we cannot be sure we have correctly estimated our drug product requirements, which could delay, prevent or impair our development efforts.
+In addition, although we believe we have obtained sufficient quantities of FTX-6058 from a CMO for the completion of our Phase 1b clinical trial for SCD if we are able to resolve the clinical hold, we cannot be sure we have correctly estimated our drug product or impair our development efforts.